 - Regulatory delays and customs inspections slowing clearance processes.

-Since demurrage fees directly impact the financial responsibilities of involved parties, their calculation methods require explicit definition within logistics contracts.
-Precise demurrage fee structures and calculation formulas ensure transparency and prevent disputes.
+Demurrage fees directly impact the financial responsibilities of involved parties, so their calculation methods require explicit definition within logistics contracts.
+Precise fee structures and calculation formulas ensure transparency and prevent disputes.
 Common calculation methods include:

 - Flat Rate Per Time Unit: A fixed fee applied for each hour or day exceeding the free time allowance, simplifying cost projection.